iredmail/docs/en_US/howto/allow.user.to.send.email.without.authentication.md

 If sender domain is hosted on your server, but no smtp auth, it will be considered as a forged email.
-In this case, iRedAPD will reject this email (with rejection message: `Policy rejection not logged in`), so we need to bypass either sender email address.
-If email is sent by an internal network device like printer, fax, we can also its IP address directly.
+In this case, iRedAPD will reject this email (with rejection message: `Policy rejection not logged in`), so we need to bypass the sender email address.
+If email is sent from an internal network device like printer, fax, we can also its IP address directly.

 * To bypass sender email address `user@example.com`, please add setting in